 In evaluating each candidate's academic record, the admissions committee considers not only the student's grades but also the difficulty of the courses attempted.
 Although each candidate's academic record and standardized test scores are important elements in the admissions decision, the candidate's essays, accomplishments outside the classroom, and personal qualities are also carefully considered.

-By their anticipated date of enrollment, candidates for admission should have reached the age of 16 and must have graduated from secondary school.
+By their anticipated date of enrollment, candidates for admission must have graduated from secondary school.
 In addition, the University asks that candidates present evidence of the capacity to cope with the demands of University life.